 It never fails.
-Even after a relatively short immersion in wild nature, I am transformed.
-When I started up the dusty path from the trailhead, I felt constricted in a calcified shell of modern containment; irritable, burdened, and somewhat prickly
+Even after a relatively short immersion in the wild, I am transformed.
+When I started up the dusty path from the trailhead, I felt constricted in a calcified shell of containment; irascible, burdened, and somewhat prickly (think:

 It was the bees that called me back to myself.
 To my heart, really.
-One sleek Whippet on a lead in each hand, I was somewhat groggily stumbling barefoot down our current street this morning, taking ‘the boys’ out for their morning walk.
+One sleek English Whippet on a lead in each hand, I was somewhat groggily stumbling barefoot down our street this morning, taking “the boys” out for their morning walk.
 My head pounded with a trigger point headache (a chronic problem lodged